Simogo: Year Walk (2013)

 Their next game, Year Walk, departed from their style of happy, cute games.
 Year Walk is an adventure game about the Swedish tradition of "årsgång", or "year walking".
-It was released 21 Feb 2013 on the App Store for US$3.99, and PC/Mac on 6 March 2014.
+It was released 21 Feb 2013 on the App Store for US$3.99, and PC and Mac on March 6, 2014.
 The game was met with overwhelmingly positive reception: reviewers praised the dark atmosphere, graphics, sound, and the story of the game.
 As of 2014, it has sold over 200,000 copies.
 A version of the game for the Wii U console was released in 2015.

 Device 6 (2013)

 Device 6 is a text-based puzzle adventure game.
-The games is played from Player249's point of view as he/she guides a person named Anna through a strange island with no memory of getting there.
+The game is played from Player249's point of view as they guide a person named Anna through a strange island with no memory of getting there.
 Using clues hidden throughout the text and images, the player attempts to travel through the story.
-The app's text forms the map for which the player interacts; for example, a block of text moves as the player descends in an elevator.
+The app's text forms the map with which the player interacts; for example, a block of text moves as the player descends in an elevator.
 It was released on the App Store 17 October 2013 for iOS.
 Reception to this title was also overwhelmingly positive: reviewers lauded the creativity of the genre, the narrative, and the use of sound.
 As of April 2014, it has sold 200,000 copies.

 The Sailor's Dream (2014)

-It was announced on 28 July 2014 that this game would be released in late 2014.
+It was announced on 28 July 28, 2014, that this game would be released in late 2014.
 It is, according to the game developers, 'more open and quite non-linear', unlike their previous titles.
 Several screencaps and a trailer of the game were provided with the announcement.
 Jonas Tarestad and Jonathan Eng, who previously worked with Simogo on Device 6, returned to work on this game.
 The Sailor's Dream was released on 6 November 2014.

 SPL-T (2015)

-SPL-T is a puzzle game for iOS which was released on 28 September 2015.
+SPL-T is a puzzle game for iOS which was released on September 28 September 2015.
 The main goal of the game is 'splitting' blocks by tapping on them.
 The game is over when no more splits are possible.

 Sayonara Wild Hearts (2019)

-Sayonara Wild Hearts is a pop album video game released on 19 September 2019 for Nintendo Switch, PlayStation 4, and Apple devices via Apple Arcade.
+Sayonara Wild Hearts is a pop album video game released on 19 September 2019 for Nintendo Switch, PlayStation 4, and Apple devices via Apple Arcade and later for Microsoft Windows, and Xbox One.
 It was revealed at The Game Awards 2018.
 The game was created with support from Annapurna Interactive.

-Lorelei and the Laser Eyes (2023)
+Lorelei and the Laser Eyes (2024)

-Lorelei and the Laser Eyes is an upcoming murder mystery game set to be released in 2023 for Nintendo Switch and Microsoft Windows.
+Lorelei and the Laser Eyes is a murder mystery game released on 16 May 2024 for Nintendo Switch and Microsoft Windows, and on 3 December 2024 for PlayStation 4 and PlayStation 5.
+The game was published by Annapurna Interactive.